AiJared/DSA_in_python/README.md

 So far we've only implemented a single method which functions much like the append method on an array except it adds it to the start of the linked list.
 Like append, this happens in constant time.

+#### Searching through linked list
+For the search operation, we are going to define a method that takes a value to search for and returns either the node containing the value if the value is found or None if it isn't.